OpenNTI/nti.dataserver/docs/dataserver-contenttypes.rst

 	   //to a community I belong to.
 When I add someone to a friends
 	   //list, I automatically follow them.
 	   string following[];

+	   // These two fields (which are mutually exclusive) can be sent
+	   // to mute (hide the conversation and all replies, including
+	   // stream activity) or unmute a conversation.
+They take an
+	   // NTIID OID.
+Notice that there is no provided list of all
+	   // muted conversations: the use-case for unmuting is an "Undo"
+	   // immediately following a mute, so the UI is expected to keep
+	   // track of the last muted conversation. in string mute_conversation;
+	   in string unmute_conversation;

 	   string email[]; //preferred order
 	   //name is logon name is email